RayyanNafees/astro-zikr/README.md

 ## Features

 - Display 1 Ayah on every visit to Home Page.
-- User can read 4 Types of Azkar (Morning, Evening, Roqia, Other Supplications).
+- User can read 4 Types of Azkar (Morning, Evening, ruqia, Other Supplications).

 ## Tech Stack